 There are other examples of the same issues.
 In the meeting with staff, Mr. Barcikowski suggested there was an acceptable emersion heater burner that could be used in wash tanks.
 The burner has a maximum input of 450,000 BTU/hr.
 On a 3MMBTU/hr application there would have to be over 6 burners each with its own immersion tube.
 Due to the nature of these tank designs this is not an acceptable solution and thus should not be given any consideration.
-There are also Maxon XPO burners for immersion tube applications, they require a tube of between 18" - 22" in diameter that would extend into the tank up to 6 feet.
+There are also Maxon XPO burners for immersion tube applications, they require a tube of between 18" -22" in diameter that would extend into the tank up to 6 feet.
 To accommodate the larger burner, the tank would have to be deeper and potentially wider.
 This would require a larger amount of water or solution to be heated thus more BTU input.
 For numerous reasons this is not an acceptable solution.
-Thus these wash tank applications should be exempted and even new applications would not be deemed feasible.
 These are just a few examples, there are probably many related to the unacceptable nature of a retrofit project.